harithzainudin/Core-Python-From-Basics-to-Advanced/README.md

 1) Basics of python including data types, keywords, built-in functions, identifiers, methods, function etc
 2) Advanced of python including statements, file handling etc
 3) Solving problem on certain questions that related with python
+4) Built-in libraries and third parties libraries
+5) Exception handling
+6) File handling
-4) Tips and trick to get used with python
+7) Tips and trick to get used with python
-5) and many more